 - You must learn not to jump to conclusions so quickly.

-How It Works: The person or people who criticize you is a test.
+HOW IT WORKS: The person or people who criticize you is a test.
 A test to see if under pressure you are capable of being authentic – able to be your real self.
 Do you know what you are talking about?
 Do you walk your talk?
 Or, are you also critical of others?
 Their criticizing can only destroy you if you are not seeing things for what they are.
-This happens when you are pretending who you are.
+This vulnerability exposes you when you are unable to respond with authority.
 Or, if you are a critic … finally getting a taste of your own medicine.
 It’s impossible to take things personally when you are present and connected.
-Even your ego can see through any facade you may be hiding behind.
-No critic could ever rock your boat when you are that authentic.
+Even your ego can see through any facade you are hiding behind.
+No critic could ever rock your boat when you are authentic.
 This is when a whole new sense of freedom will envelop you, and the doorway to “us” will open. ~ Linda Deir